ibot3/rpc-audit/README.md

 This packet contains methods and classes that allow to audit/log RPC calls.

 ## Usage
-To use this packet, a fitting module (in the modules folder) must exist, where one or more `Builder Environments` (`BuilderEnv`) instances are created and `builders` defined for them.
+To use this packet, a fitting module (in the modules folder) must exist, where one or more `Builing Environments` (`CADFBuildingEnv`) instances are created and `builders` defined for them.

-Afterwards, the correct `BuilderEnv` instance must be imported into the used RPC library.
+Afterwards, the correct `CADFBuildingEnv` instance must be imported into the used RPC library.
 The RPC library must be modified to call the `rpc_called` method whenever an RPC call is made and the `rpc_received` method, when an RPC request has been received and processed.
 If the RPC library supports hooks or something similar, they can be used instead of modifying the library.